m8pple/elec50010-2021-verilog-lab/5-assessment/readme.md

 This lab is assessed in two ways:

 - Through a group lab mid-term assessment.
-- Through a peer evaluation which can adjust module marks from the oral.
+- Through a peer evaluation which can adjust module marks from the mid-term.

 The purpose of the mid-term is to assess the group's understanding of core skills related to developing clocked synchronous circuits